 Machu Picchu is better suited to a trip with older kids as the hike up to it can be physically demanding.
-But if you are traveling with younger children, you can still experience Machu Picchu together by taking a train to the top and enjoying beautiful views of the Sacred Valley on your way up.
+But if you are travelling with younger children, you can still experience Machu Picchu together by taking a train to the top and enjoying beautiful views of the Sacred Valley on your way up.

 Can You Extend Your Tour To Include Other South American Destinations?

 Of course you can!
-At Scott Dunn, our travel specialists will help extend your tour and plan a vacation that’s bespoke to you.
+At Scott Dunn, our travel specialists will help extend your tour and plan a holiday that’s bespoke to you.
 Whether you want to combine your tour with a visit to Chile’s Atacama Desert or travel further afield to Brazil’s buzzy carnival capital, we’ll help you arrange the trip of a lifetime.

 Ultimate Peru & Galapagos

-Offering the best of Peru and the Galapagos Islands, this comprehensive itinerary combines Peru’s magnificent Sacred Valley and breath-taking Machu Picchu with a Galapagos Islands cruise.
+Offering the best of Peru and the Galapagos Islands, this comprehensive tour combines Peru’s magnificent Sacred Valley and breath-taking Machu Picchu with a Galapagos Islands cruise.
 This exclusive trip embraces the history, culture, and wildlife of both countries, enriching the experience with stays at upscale Belmond hotels, a journey to the...